 Cheer up, however, because a quick dunk in the old H20 isn't necessarily a death sentence for an iPhone.
 We can't guarantee anything, but your phone may survive to fight (and get dunked) another day.
 In this article we explain the best strategies for dealing with a water-damaged electronic device.

 First things first.
 Get the iPhone out of the water right away, if you haven't already.
-Don't even think about plugging it in.
+And don't even think about plugging it in.

 If the waterlogged iPhone is plugged in already, unplug it (very carefully).
 Don't be tempted to turn it on and check for damage, as this can cause short circuits.